 12 unique places to stay in the UK

-I prefer not to book ordinary accommodation when i’m planning an adventure.
-I fall so in love with quirky little huts, lodges, outdoor firepits and views.
+I prefer not to book ordinary accommodation when I’m planning an adventure.
+I fall so in love with quirky little huts, lodges, outdoor fire pits and beautiful views.
 If you’re anything like me, this post is for you.

 Often the most important aspect of a trip lies in the company (or lack of it, if you prefer solo travel), but finding somewhere that isn’t just another standard hotel or apartment set up can really make your trip stand out from others that you’ve been on, or make it just that bit extra special for an occasion.

 AirBnb is definitely the king (for me) of finding those unique hideaways, but in this post I’ve put together an additional list of accommodation to add to your ever growing bucket list (and to mine!)…